deeztek/Hermes-Secure-Email-Gateway/README.md

 Check out the [Hermes SEG Administrator](https://docs.deeztek.com/books/hermes-seg-administrator-guide) and [Hermes SEG User](https://docs.deeztek.com/books/hermes-seg-user-guide) guides

-Support can be obtained by visiting our Hermes SEG Discussions at:

 ## Support

 Support can be obtained by visiting our Hermes SEG Discussions at: